flarehotspot/sdk-utils/sdk/mkdocs/docs/api/flare-global-variable.md

 ```

 ### $flare.http.post {#flare-http-post}
-The `$flare.http.post` method accepts two arguments, the first argument is the URL to send the form data to, and the second argument is the form data.
+The `$flare.http.post` method is used to perform a `POST` AJAX request.
+It accepts two arguments, the first argument is the URL to send the form data to, and the second argument is the form data.

 ```js
 var formData = {amount: 100};